What is the MVP?

 When and where does the MVP meet?

 Maternity Voices Partnership meetings take place in a variety of locations, either during the day or in the evening, in order to be as accessible as possible to the widest number of service users.
-You can find the dates of meetings through the Facebook group or on the Suffolk Babies timetable.
+You can find the dates of meetings through the Facebook group.
 Babies are always welcome to attend meetings.